-It was during this time that I wanted to learn more about music, so I undertook three grades of theory and classical singing.
+It was during this time that I wanted to learn more about music, so I undertook several grades of theory and classical singing.
 I loved mathematics growing up, so for me theory was fun and exciting.
 It was like doing mathematical exercises with a 'twist'.
 If you love mathematics, you will love music theory.

 As we became more confident, our performances improved and our horizons expanded.
 The next step was a rock band.
 We went on to perform at all the popular pubs and clubs in our city and performed a combination of popular and original music.

+At this time I had graduated as a teacher and was teaching during the day and singing in a rock band at night.
+After a while it was obvious something had to give.
+Sadly, it was my voice.
 As a lead singer working and rehearsing 2-3 nights a week followed by early mornings in the classroom, it was unsustainable.
-When you're young, you think you can do it all.
+When you're young, you think you can do it all...
 I had to make a choice.
-Sing and play my beloved guitar, or teach.
+Sing and play guitar, or teach.
 The choice was simple.
-I loved teaching but I loved music more.
+I loved teaching but my love of music was unrelenting.
 I spent the next couple of years rehabilitating my voice so I could sing again.